gmich/Ginet/README.md

 Ginet favors message exchange.
 All classes that are handled via the `INetworkManager` must be marked with the `GinetPackageAttribute`.
 The classes must be marked as public with public getters / setters and contain only primitive types.
 For complex serialization you can provide your [custom serializer](https://github.com/gmich/Ginet/blob/master/README.md#custom-serializers) via attribute.

+Ginet inferres messages by adding a unique byte id.

 ```
           [GinetPackage]
           public class MyPackage